-MURFREESBORO, Tenn.— Business leaders across the state have experienced an uptick in optimism since the summer, according to the latest Tennessee Business Barometer measured by MTSU’s Jones College of Business.
+MURFREESBORO, Tenn.— The Tennessee Business Barometer, according to the latest snapshot of business leaders’ opinions as measured by MTSU’s Jones College of Business.

-The current Tennessee Business Barometer online survey of 81 business leaders from across Tennessee was conducted between Oct.
-5-13 in partnership with the Tennessee Chamber of Commerce and Industry.
-The sample of respondents included business owners, vice presidents, senior managers, and managers/others at firms of various sizes.
+The current Tennessee Business Barometer online survey of business leaders from across Tennessee was conducted between DATES in partnership with the Tennessee Chamber of Commerce and Industry.